This post contains affiliate links. Read the full disclosure here.

 Also, note that Expedition Everest does have a single rider line.
 So if you’re party doesn’t mind getting split up on the ride, you can use that line to shorten your wait time.

-Do I need Genie Plus for Animal Kingdom?
+Do I need Lightning lane Multi Pass for Animal Kingdom?

-Honestly, while having Genie+ will really cut down on your Animal Kingdom wait times, you don’t exactly NEED it.
-If you have a whole day at Animal Kingdom there will be plenty of time to get on pretty much all of the rides.
+Honestly, while having Lightning Lanes will really cut down on your Animal Kingdom wait times, you don’t exactly NEED it.
+If you have a whole day at Animal Kingdom there will be plenty of time to get on all the rides without Lightning Lanes.
+You’ll likely just have some long lines to wait in.

 If you rope drop Flight of Passage and then hit Na’vi River Journey and the Safari, you shouldn’t have any trouble getting on the rest of the rides and wait times shouldn’t be too bad (this does depend on the time of year you are there though).

-To me, the best money you can spend on Lightning Lanes at Animal Kingdom is the Individual Lightning Lane for Flight of Passage.
+To me, the best money you can spend on at Animal Kingdom is the Individual Lightning Lane Single Pass for Flight of Passage.
 To me, this is one of the best rides on property and always has an insanely long wait.
-I would choose to buy this Lightning Lane above buying Genie+ for my Animal Kingdom day if I had to choose.
+I would choose to buy this Lightning Lane above buying Lightning Lane Multi Pass for my Animal Kingdom day if I had to choose.

 If you go this route, ride Na’vi River Journey, Kilimanjaro Safaris, and Expedition Everest first thing in the morning.
 The wait times for these three rides in the first hour of the park opening are usually not bad at all.